CNC Wired Remote Controller

 The scanning loops are exited as soon as the match is found.

-* Buttons generally use a default processing routine, so for some pages more than one loop is used, depending on the update function required for the button.
-There are some cases where the processing is specific to the button and the default processing is skipped.
+* Buttons use a processing routine common to the button type, so for some pages more than one loop is used, depending on the update function required for the button.
+There are some cases where the processing is specific to the button and the processing for the type is skipped.

 Each movement command that is sent to the controller waits for a response.
 The response will be either 'ok' or 'error'.
 The response from the controller to the movement commands is typically received before the command has been fully executed - this is standard for GRBL.
 Therefore it is up to the operator to ensure that commands are not stacked up beyond the capacity of the controller buffer.
-Note that if the controller has not already been initialised from the PC connection then Unlock and Home must be issued before any other commands are sent.
+This is about 16 commands plus 127 characters - it is unlikely to happen.
+Note that if the controller has not already been initialised from the PC connection then Unlock and Home may be requ9ired before any other commands are sent - this depends on GRBL configuration.

 If an SD card is not inserted at boot time then the card functions are not available.
 The controller must be restarted to recognise an inserted card.

-In order to display the logos the card must contain 3 files in the 'LOGOS' folder:
+In order to display the logos the card must contain 3 files in the 'LOGO' folder:

 "LOGO/JOGGING.BMP"